lm3nitro/Projects/New/Firewall Evasion.md

 ### Getting Started

-First I need to set up a listening port on the client:
+First, I need to set up a listening port on the client:

 + -l listens for incoming connections
 + -v provides verbose details (optional)